-It is not acceptable for either student or reader(s) to submit documents and not permit sufficient period for feedback/grading/final submission.
-Thus, all parties are encouraged to adhere to dates that are communicated by the MPH program coordinator, at the beginning of the semester.
+It is not acceptable for either student or advisors to submit documents and not permit sufficient period for feedback/grading/final submission.
+Thus, all parties are encouraged to adhere to dates that are communicated by the MPH Practice Coordinator, at the beginning of the semester.